 An employer will be held strictly liable if the harassment of the victim was perpetrated by either a supervisor or by the employer himself/herself.
 This means that the employer is liable for the victim’s damages regardless if the employer knows or should have known about the harassment and regardless if they took corrective action.
-Sadly, the position of power a supervisor or employer exerts over their employees makes these types of claims relatively common and even more egregious.
+Time and time again we have seen how the position of power a supervisor or employer exerts over their employees makes these types of claims relatively common and even more egregious.

-Lastly, and the employer is liable for damages stemming from sexual harassment when the employer knew or should have known about the harassing behavior but failed to take the appropriate steps or corrective actions to remedy
+Lastly, the employer is liable for damages stemming from sexual harassment when the employer knew or should have known about the harassing behavior but failed to take the appropriate steps or corrective actions to remedy the problem.

 Types of Damages You May Be Awarded in a Sexual Harassment Lawsuit

 Victims of sexual harassment may pursue variety of damages as part of their lawsuit, including monetary damages to compensate them for their losses.
 Moreover, if the victim prevails in their lawsuit against the employer, they may also be entitled to the following remedies:

 – Emotional damages (both past and future damages)

 – Reinstatement of employment